 (prot): Protein assembly data and protein relative abundance

-(meta): Clinical data files, mapping of biospecimens to iTRAQ labels (where applicable), folder and file naming conventions
+(meta): Clinical data files, mapping of biospecimens to iTRAQ labels or TMT10 labels (where applicable), folder and file naming conventions

 Checksum files are included in all downloads for verification.